 - Refunds of direct debits: If a direct debit is taken from your account but:

-(b) the amount of the payment exceeded the amount you could reasonably have expected taking into account your previous spending patterns, this Regulation 53 Information and other relevant circumstances; and
+- the amount of the payment exceeded the amount you could reasonably have expected taking into account your previous spending patterns, this Framework Contract and other relevant circumstances; and

-Then you may request a refund from us of that direct debit for an eight week period following the debit date.
+then you may request a refund from us of that direct debit for an eight week period following the debit date.
 We will then have ten Business Days to refund you, or give you reasons for our refusal to refund you and that your right to refer the matter to Financial Services and Pensions Ombudsman, see clause 17 below for further details.

 - Unique identifier: If you give us an order to make a payment from your account and we execute it in accordance with the correct unique identifier, we will be taken to have executed it correctly as regards the beneficiary of that order.
 If you give us an incorrect unique identifier, we will not be liable for the non-execution, or defective execution, of the order.
 We will, however, make reasonable efforts to recover the funds involved.